ckeditor/ckeditor5/docs/tutorials/crash-course/model-and-schema.md

 ## The editor

 The editors come in a few flavors.
-While each looks very different visually, they're very similar under the hood and consist of two parts:
+While each looks very different visually, they are very similar under the hood and consist of two parts:

 * Editing engine,
 * Editing UI.

 In this and the next chapters of this tutorial, you will learn about the **editing engine**, which is responsible for reading, maintaining, and outputting the state of the editor, and everything else that powers the editor under the hood.

-Later you will also learn about the **editing UI**, but for now, all you need to know is that it's the interface the user sees and interacts with.
+Later you will also learn about the **editing UI**, but for now, all you need to know is that it is the interface the user sees and interacts with.

 ### Model